Elizah550/Python-For-Data-Science-And-AI/README.md

 Coursera Course

 This course is really Great.
-This rep contains all my notebooks related to that course
+This repo contains all my notebooks related to that course